-When you stream a recurring live event with an external encoder via RTMP or a one-time event, you’ll see some metrics right beneath your stream preview to help you track how many people are viewing your stream and for how long.
+When you stream a recurring live event with an external encoder via RTMP, you’ll see some metrics right beneath your stream preview to help you track how many people are viewing your stream and for how long.

 - Watching now: the number of people currently watching your stream